 "Shut up!"
 The man yelled roughly in my ear, and the breath that hit the side of my neck was no longer my imagination, as it once had been.

 "Maureen!
 Get the basement door open," he said over his shoulder, to the woman who was Maureen, just now getting up and looking dazed.
-She hurriedly climbed to her feet and murmured, "Of course, I'm so sorry Darren.
+She hurriedly climbed to her feet and murmured, "Of course, I'm so sorry, baby.
 I don't know what has gotten into me," and glanced fearfully into his face.

 "Now!"
-Darren bellowed.
+He bellowed.
 She scrambled to the door and unlocked four big locks with various keys, all on a ring she pulled out of her pocket.
 Then she wrenched the door open.

 "Please!
 Please just let me go!"
 I sobbed, over and over again, tears dripping off my chin.
 I let my bloodied feet drag behind me,determined to make this as difficult as possible.
 His response was an unintelligable grunt and with that, he, with some effort, threw me down the rickety stairs, onto the dirt floor.
 I crawled to the base of the stairs but was too weak to climb them.
-Silohetted against the light from the kitchen, Darren and Maureen, the two human beings who had bestowed upon themselves the job to make sure I cease to exist, stared down at me.
-Darren chuckled softly and Maureen started to giggle.
-The look on both of their faced was easy to decipher; they will be the ones responsible for my death.
+Silohetted against the light from the kitchen, my captor and Maureen, the two human beings who had bestowed upon themselves the job to make sure I cease to exist, stared down at me.
+The man chuckled softly and his partner donned a shit eating grin.
+The look on both of their faces was easy to decipher; they will be the ones responsible for my death.
 And they will do whatever they must to make sure it is as slow and painful as possible.
-I shut my eyes, willing away the tears.
-When I opened them, Darren was swinging the door shut and I heard the jingle of the keys for the locks.
+I shut my eyes, willing away another onslaught of tears.
+When I opened them, the man was swinging the door shut and I heard the jingle of the keys for the locks.